hindman/optopus/misc/plan.md

   - Handle Opt(option_spec = '-x ARG')
   - Support ntimes (how should data be stored).
   - Support tolerant.
+  - Wildcards mode: allow user to specify pos/opt/both/True.
+Make sure wildcards mode can be combined with other API features.

 - Basic GrammarSpec parsing.